ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Approx. integral:  1.771559
 ```

 In fact, $1.771559^2 \approx 3.138$.
-You should use the Go Playground to experiment with different functions (quadratic, cubic, polynomials, or even more complicated functions).
+You should use the Go Playground to experiment with different functions (quadratic, cubic, polynomials in general, or even more complicated functions).

 ## Option Pricing Using the Black-Scholes Model